B2B / Web

 Key features

-Quick Copy: Create & review documents faster
+Create & review documents faster

 Users are required to create documents for each AI release, which is time-consuming and error-prone, especially when much of the information is the same as previous submissions.
 This led to wasted time, inconsistencies, and made it hard for reviewers to track what had changed between versions.

-Solution: I designed the Quick Copy feature, allowing users to duplicate prior documents and review only what's changed.
+As a solution, I designed the Quick Copy feature, allowing users to duplicate prior documents and review only what's changed.
 This reduced redundant entry, minimized errors, and eased reviewer fatigue.

 Scope & Planning